 Figures described in this section are based on best available information and are subject to revision.
 Revised figures will be presented on the Company's website when available.
-International standard for calculating and reporting climate impact from business activities.
-Business travel is allocated to Scope 3 in the GHG accounting but has been included in our own operations in the distribution of emissions across our value chain stages.
+Data excludes facilities acquired in 2017 and 2018; V2 Tobacco, House of Oliver Twist, and Gotlandssnus.